The Riddle of the Sands: Historical context

+Film, television, and theatrical adaptations

+A seven-part radio adaptation by Valentine Dyall was broadcast on the BBC Light Programme starting in December 1949, with Dyall himself taking the role of Carruthers.

-Film, television, and theatrical adaptationsThe Riddle of the Sands (1979) is a film adaptation of the book, starring Michael York as Charles Carruthers and Simon MacCorkindale as Arthur Davies.
+The Riddle of the Sands (1979) is a film adaptation of the book, starring Michael York as Charles Carruthers and Simon MacCorkindale as Arthur Davies.

 A 90-minute BBC Radio 4 adaptation was broadcast in January 1994, as part of the Saturday Night Theatre strand, starring Laurence Kennedy as Carruthers and Charles Simpson as Davies.

 In Germany, the novel was popularised by the TV movie Das Rätsel der Sandbank (1984), produced by the public television and radio station Radio Bremen, and starring Burghart Klaußner as Davies and Peter Sattmann as Carruthers.

 Sequel

 In 1998, nautical writer Sam Llewellyn wrote a continuation of the story named The Shadow in the Sands.
 This is subtitled "being an account of the cruise of the yacht Gloria in the Frisian Islands in April 1903 and the Conclusion of the Events described by Erskine Childers."

-Llewellyn assumes that the British authorities disregarded the warnings brought by the protagonists of Childers's book and the preparations for a German invasion of England continued unabated.
-The Duke of Leominster – a cynical schemer but also a British patriot – takes on his own the act of sending the Gloria for a desperate last moment effort.
-On board are the narrator Charlie Webb, a lowly fisherman but highly capable and resourceful, together with his mate Sam and the sinister Captain Dacre, a military officer cashiered for wantonly killing a Boer woman in South Africa.
-They tangle with the arrogant and cruel Baron von Tritt, and Charlie Webb wins the love of the beautiful Gräfin von und zu Marsdorff (Katya to those intimate with her).
-A series of daring acts of sabotage and arson by the protagonists, undertaken with the risk of being hanged out of hand if caught, succeeds against all odds in derailing Kaiser Wilhelm's carefully prepared invasion plan, and a quarter of a million German soldiers who were poised to board the invasion fleet return to barracks.
-The German and British governments tacitly agree to pretend none of this ever happened, though the countdown continues towards the bloodletting of 1914.
-Meanwhile, the resourceful Webb reaps his just rewards, marries happily his Gräfin and is headed for a future as a shipping magnate with a seat in the House of Lords.